Creating HTML Emails

 Overview

-Spiro allows you to create HTML Email templates for email campaigns or for sending one-off emails.
-To create email templates, go to Settings, navigate to the Email Templates section, and click on the little purple arrow in the bottom right corner of the screen and create a new
+Spiro allows you to create HTML templates for email campaigns and one-off emails.
+To create email templates, first go to Settings and then navigate to the Email Templates section.
+Then, click on the purple arrow in the bottom right corner of the screen, and click on New.

 Creating HTML Templates if you don't know HTML using Mailchimp

-There are free tools out there like Mailchimp that can help you format and create beautiful HTML email templates.
-Often these tools will give you the ability to export that source code, and you can use them in tools like Spiro!
+There are free tools out there, such as Mailchimp, that can help you format and create beautiful HTML email templates.
+Often, these tools will allow you to export the template's source code (AKA HTML), and you can use that code in tools like Spiro!

 From the MailChimp Menu: Select Brand: Templates

-Go to Spiro Templates and click on the last button of the Menu Bar < > to edit the source code.
-Paste the HTML Code from the previous step and hit save.
+In Spiro, create or edit the template you wish to use HTML in.
+Then, click on the last button of the Menu Bar "< >" to edit the source code.
+Paste the HTML code from the previous step and click Save.

-Then test and you should be all set!
+Then test your signature, and you should be all set!

-Utilizing HTML, we can add pictures to email templates.
-This may come in handy if you are building your email signature into an email template, and you wanted to include your picture along with your signature.
+Utilizing HTML, you can add pictures to email templates.
+This comes in handy if you are building your email signature into an email template and you want to include your picture along with your signature.
 To do this, you will need two things:

-1. The picture you wish to include must be hosted somewhere that publicly accessible on the web
+1. The picture you wish to include.
+It must be hosted somewhere that is publicly accessible on the web.

-Let's say, for example, I wanted to add the Spiro logo to an email I send in a template:
+Let's say, for example, that you wanted to add the Spiro logo to an email in a template:

-I would first have to make sure that this image is hosted on a public url.
-We happen to know that the Spiro logo is hosted on the following URL: https://spiro.ai/wp-content/uploads/2020/01/logo-gray.png
+First, make sure the image is hosted on a public URL.
+We know the Spiro logo is hosted on the following URL: https://spiro.ai/wp-content/uploads/2020/01/logo-gray.png

-Using this, I can actually use an HTML tag called <img> to add this logo to my email template.
-The basics of this work like so:
+With this, you can use an HTML tag called <img> to add this logo to my email template.
+The formatting of this tag work like so:

 <img src="https://spiro.ai/wp-content/uploads/2020/01/logo-gray.png" alt="Spiro logo" />

-You would replace the Spiro logo URL with the URL of an image that you want to include with your email template.
+To use your image, you would replace the Spiro logo URL with the URL of the image you want to include in your email template.
 For more information on how to use the <img> HTML tag, please visit this article on W3 schools.